 "You are not from here?"
 The gray-haired mountain man said.
 "Alors, je vous fais la bise!"

-With that the one-man welcome committee reached over and planted the most friendly kiss I had ever received on my cheek.
+With that, the one-man welcome committee reached over and planted the most friendly kiss I had ever received on my cheek.

 That was funny.
 Last time I checked the French were a lot more reserved than that.
 Any cultural know-how I'd gleaned up to now told me that complete strangers did not kiss--not unless they were with a person who knew the kisser.

 Ah well, I reasoned, surely the local knew my friend Fred!
-Still, something told me that if my friend were here he might not have recognized Mr Kissy Face.
+Still, something told me that if my friend were here he might not have recognized Mr. Kissy Face.
 But his fist would have!

 * * *

-Electric Fondue Maker!
-When a small fire broke out on our table as we sat enjoying fondue that first night, every French woman seated declared "This is why I have an electric fondue maker at home and not a traditional one!
+Back at Fred's, for dinner, a small fire broke out on our table as we sat enjoying fondue that first night, every French woman seated declared "This is why I have an electric fondue maker at home and not a traditional one!

 la petite amie = girlfriend